SDWebImage/sdwebimage.github.io/README.md

 SDWebImage now contains many related project, like the [Coder Plugins](https://github.com/SDWebImage/SDWebImage/wiki/Coder-Plugin-List) repo, the SwiftUI repo [SDWebImageSwiftUI](https://github.com/SDWebImage/SDWebImageSwiftUI).

 You should place the generated documentation output folder, inside the sub-directory of this repo.

+##### Swift

-Take SDWebImageSwiftUI for example:
+For Swift project, take SDWebImageSwiftUI for example:

 ```
 jazzy \